narnacle/SAV-Grounding/README.md

 ## Abstract

-We address the "black-box" nature of Large Language Model (LLM) information extraction.
+I address the "black-box" nature of Large Language Model (LLM) information extraction.
 While LLMs excel at parsing, they lack inherent mechanisms to prove factual grounding, a problem extensively documented by Dhuliawala et al. [1] and Huang et al. [2].
 I introduce Source-Anchor Verification (SAV), a methodology that requires models to provide character-level offsets for every extracted field.
 My results demonstrate that deterministic validation of these offsets reduces the hallucination rate to near-zero for structured fields.
 I further extend SAV with a multi-stage verification hierarchy that distinguishes between genuine hallucinations and legitimate OCR corrections, building on Smith's work on Tesseract OCR error patterns [3], enabling robust extraction even from noisy document scans.

 **Keywords:** LLM, information extraction, grounding, verification, hallucination detection, OCR error correction, Levenshtein distance